-We implement an emergent curriculum and provide high quality programs for children from birth through to six years of age.
-We acknowledge the importance the educators, family, environment and community plays in our service and implements the above practices to build upon our curriculum.
-Our programs and curriculum are inspired by the above 3 early childhood practices and regulations and we are always striving to improve to ultimately facilitate a high standard of early childhood education within our service and community.
-The below principles are used as a guide for our program and curriculum.
+We implement an emergent curriculum and provide exceeding quality programs for children from birth through to six years of age.
+We acknowledge the important role the educators, family, children, environment and Community plays in our service.
+We are always striving to improve to ultimately facilitate a high standard of early childhood education and care for our Community.
+We acknowledge the traditional custodians of the land and we pay our respects to the elders, past, present and emerging by embedding Aboriginal, Torres Strait Islander practices, policies and activities within TCC.
+The below principles are used to guide our programs and curriculums.